lawrie/MuraxArduino/README.md

 ![QSPI Analog](https://forum.mystorm.uk/uploads/default/original/1X/92e6d4b50f39754bb0d42011950e8f174aaa3362.jpg)

+#### SD card

+The Blackice SD card can be accessed using the SD library.
+It is currently set up to use software SPI, with pins SCK = 10, SS = 11, MOSI = 13 and MISO = 8.
+The first 3 correspond to the switches on the Blackice II board, and the switches must be in the OFF (inward) position for the SD card to work.
+Pin 8 is button 1, so this must not be used when the SD card is in use.

+The Examples/SD/Cardinfo example can be used to test the SD card with a FAT32 card in the slot.
+The chip select pin should be changed to 11 and the button pin to 9.

 ### Libraries

 Custom versions odf the Arduino [SPI](https://github.com/lawrie/MuraxArduino/tree/master/libraries/SPI) and [Wire](https://github.com/lawrie/MuraxArduino/tree/master/libraries/Wire) libraries are implemented, which use the spinal.lib SPI and I2C peripheral implementations.

-The [SD](https://github.com/lawrie/MuraxArduino/tree/master/libraries/SD) library is supported using the Blackice SD card, which shares pins with the switches.
+The [SD](https://github.com/lawrie/MuraxArduino/tree/master/libraries/SD) library is supported using the Blackice SD card, which shares pins with the switches and buttons.
 It currently uses software SPI.

 There is a custom implementation of the [Servo](https://github.com/lawrie/MuraxArduino/tree/master/libraries/Servo) library, which uses the Servo peripheral.